 OPPD was worried a substation in the Valley area, which helps power Fremont and some industrial customers, was going to take on water.

 An ongoing fiber optic network expansion project left a transmission line out of service that would soon become a critical connection between OPPD and Fremont.
-Final work had been scheduled for around the time the flood hit and Operations requested the line be restored quickly to provide an additional interconnect between the two utilities.
+Final work was scheduled for the same time as when the flooding occurred.
+Operations requested the line be restored quickly to provide an additional interconnect between the two utilities.

 Dave Huston, an OPPD senior designer with 33 years experience, works in the field performing transmission inspections.
 As the contractor was finalizing the restoration of the line late Friday, Huston went to the Valley area to check on the substation that would soon energize the line.
 But flood waters cut off access to Valley and Huston turned around and spent Friday night in his truck in Fremont.

-Early Saturday morning, March 16, Huston found a route to the substation and found it was filling with water, despite a berm around that sub as water was getting in through conduits that led outside the berm.
+Early Saturday, March 16, Huston found a route to the substation that had filled with water despite a berm.
+Water was entering through conduits that led outside the berm.

-In the span of hours, after a lot of phone calls and exchanging cell phone pictures, Huston was able to relay critical information about the sub’s condition and started coming up with a plan to protect the sub.
+In the span of hours, after a lot of phone calls and exchanging cell phone pictures, Huston relayed critical information about the sub’s condition and started coming up with a plan to protect it.

 Huston, through his contractor contacts, got five pumps and a generator.
 He positioned them around the substation trying to pump water out and keep the equipment safe.
 However, he needed help.
 Huston was going to have to “babysit” the pumps to make sure they could keep removing water to keep that substation safe.
 A local construction company OPPD contracts with provided fuel cans.